earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

       - run: docker push user_name/circle_ci_python_example:$CIRCLE_BRANCH

 ```
 In the code above we create a new job called `build-and-push-to-docker-hub`.
 The initial setup looks a lot like our `test-and-lint` job.
 We start with a docker image for python.
-We don't need postgresql in this step because we won't be running any tests.
+We don't need Postgres in this step because we won't be running any tests.

-Next we need to checkout the code. (look this up to provide more details).
-When we add the `setup_remote_docker` step to our job, this tells CircleCi to setup a new environment that "is remote, fully-isolated and has been configured to execute Docker commands."
+Next, we need to checkout the code just like we did in the last job.
+Next we can add the `setup_remote_docker` step which tells CircleCi to setup a new environment that "is remote, fully-isolated and has been configured to execute Docker commands."

 From there we can run our docker commands just as we would from the command line if we were developing locally.

-In this case we run three commands.
 First, we take advantage of the environment variables we set up earlier to login to Dockerhub.
-The next command builds the docker image and tags it with `user_name/circle_ci_python_example:$CIRCLE_BRANCH`.
+The next command builds the docker image and tags it with `user_name/circle_ci_python_example:$CIRCLE_BRANCH`. `$CIRCLE_BRANCH` is a environment vairalbe provided by CircleCi.
+For this example I used it as a the tag name, but you can obviously tag the image any way you want.

 The final command pushes the image to Dockerhub.